AdityaKalyani14/Two-Stage-CMOS-Op-Amp-with-Miller-Compensation-/README.md

 The Synopsys 28nm Process Design Kit(PDK) was used in creation and simulation of the above designed circuit.
 # Simulation Results
 # Netlist of the Circuit:
-Refer to the netlist of the circuits here: [Netlist](https://github.com/AdityaKalyani14/Two-Stage-CMOS-Op-Amp-with-Miller-Compensation-/blob/main/Netlist)
+Refer to the netlist of the circuits here:[Netlist](https://github.com/AdityaKalyani14/Two-Stage-CMOS-Op-Amp-with-Miller-Compensation-/blob/main/Netlist)
 # Observations:
  The design is to be implemented using 28ηm synopsis PDK.
 Op-amp designed here exhibits DC gain of >50 dB, 30MHz unity gain bandwidth, phase margin of >450, and slew rate >10 V/µS for typical 1 pF differential capacitive load.
 The power dissipation should be <500µW.
 # Author: